elfsternberg/cons-lists/README.md

 listp(lst): (Boolean) is this a list object?

-list:(a, b, ...): Construct a list out of the arguments
+list(a, b, ...): Construct a list out of the arguments

 vectorToList(v): Return a cons list from a vector.
 Recursive: if a vector is encountered inside v, it will be converted to a cons list.